servantboy/The-Revelation-Riddle/chapters/014_The_Seven_Seals.md

 Thus Seal 7 stands as the doorway between God’s prolonged patience and the actual outpouring of His wrath.

 CONCLUSION — THE SEALS AS GOD’S PROMISE FRAMEWORK
-In this interpretation, the seven seals tell the whole story of God’s promises and dealings from Genesis to Revelation:
+The seven seals tell the whole story of God’s promises and dealings from Genesis to Revelation:
 	1	Seal 1 — Redemption Christ goes forth conquering, the covenant King of salvation.
 	2	Seal 2 — Sin’s Dominion The fallen, red condition of the earth under the adversary’s sway.
 	3	Seal 3 — Divine Justice God weighs and measures, but protects the anointing and the blood.